The Marshall Mathers LP: Controversies

 While the album was hugely controversial and criticized, Eminem propelled to the forefront of American pop culture.
 At a United States Senate hearing, Lynne Cheney criticized Eminem and sponsor Seagram for "promot[ing] violence of the most degrading kind against women", labeling him as "a rap singer who advocates murder and rape".
 She specifically cited lyrics from "Kill You", explaining, "He talks about murdering and raping his mother.
 He talks about choking women slowly so he can hear their screams for a long time.
 He talks about using O.J.'s machete on women, and this is a man who is honored by the recording industry".
 Cheney drew a link between the Columbine massacre and violent music, mentioning artists Eminem and Marilyn Manson as musicians who contribute to the United States' culture of violence.
 Although she stated that she has "long been a vocal supporter of free speech", Cheney called for the music industry to impose age-restrictions on those who can purchase music with violent content.

-On October 26, 2000, Eminem was to perform at a concert in Toronto's SkyDome.
+On October 26, 2000, Eminem was on the co-headlining Anger Management Tour with Limp Bizkit and scheduled to perform at a concert in Toronto's SkyDome.
 However, Ontario Attorney General Jim Flaherty argued that Canada should stop Eminem at the border.
 "I personally don't want anyone coming to Canada who will come here and advocate violence against women", he said.
 Flaherty claims to have been "disgusted" when reading transcriptions of Eminem's song "Kill You", which includes lines like "Slut, you think I won't choke no whore/till the vocal cords don't work in her throat no more?"
 Eminem's fans argued that this was a matter of free speech and that he was unfairly singled out.
 Michael Bryant suggested that the government let Eminem perform and then prosecute him for violating Canada's hate crime laws, despite the fact that Canada's hate-crime legislation does not include violence against women.
 In an editorial in The Globe and Mail, author Robert Everett-Green wrote, "Being offensive is Eminem's job description."
 Eminem was granted entry into Canada.

-A 2001 and 2004 study by Edward Armstrong found that of the 14 songs on The Marshall Mathers LP eleven contain violent and misogynistic lyrics and nine depict killing women through choking, stabbing, drowning, shooting, head and throat splitting.
+A 2001 and 2004 study by Edward Armstrong found that of the 14 songs on The Marshall Mathers LP, eleven contain violent and misogynistic lyrics and nine depict killing women through choking, stabbing, drowning, shooting, head and throat splitting.
 According to the study, Eminem scores 78% for violent misogyny while gangsta rap music in general reaches 22%.
 Armstrong argues that violent misogyny characterizes most of Eminem's music and that the rapper "authenticates his self-presentations by outdoing other gangsta rappers in terms of his violent misogyny."
-A fifteen-year-old boy in Fresno, California was arrested in September 2015 for making terrorist threats, after sharing the Columbine-related lyrics to "I'm Back" on Instagram.
+A fifteen-year-old boy in Fresno, California, was arrested in September 2015 for making terrorist threats, after sharing the Columbine-related lyrics to "I'm Back" on Instagram.